ash0080/gun.doc.cn/CAP-Theorem.md

 This is not a discussion on what the CAP Theorem is, but on the tradeoffs that GUN decides to default to.
 Mark gave a great talk on this in Berlin, which [explains everything in easy to understand](http://gun.js.org/distributed/matters.html) terms.
 Kyle Kingsbury (Aphyr) of the Jepsen tests was there, and he [tweeted](https://twitter.com/aphyr/status/646302398575587332) about us.
+And don't forget to check out our security series on [P2P cryptography](http://gun.js.org/explainers/data/security.html).

 ### AP